DinoChiesa/ApigeeEdge-UI-TamperMonkey-Key-Expiry/README.md

 ## Installing

-Tampermonkey is a browser extension, that works on Firefox, Chrome, Safari, etc.
+Tampermonkey is a browser extension, that works on Firefox, Chrome, Safari, etc. It is a pre-requisite to get this tweak of the Edge UI.

-1. Visit  [tampermonkey.net](https://tampermonkey.net/) and install Tampermonkey
+If you don't have this extension loaded for your browser, you must first visit  [tampermonkey.net](https://tampermonkey.net/) and install Tampermonkey

+Then,

-2. Then, use the tampermonkey menu to add a new script.
+1 Use the tampermonkey menu to add a new script.
   <img src="img/tm-add-new-script.png" width='308px'>

-3. copy-paste the [key-expiry.user.js](lib/key-expiry.user.js) script into place.
+2. copy-paste the [key-expiry.user.js](lib/key-expiry.user.js) script into place.

-4. Reload the browser tab that is displaying the Developer app.
+3. Reload the browser tab that is displaying the Developer app.

-5. Done.
+4. Done.

+## How does it work?

+The script just inserts a few UI elements to display the relevant information.
+It is set to run after a 2.2s delay.

+## License

+This is licensed under the [Apache 2.0 license](LICENSE).

 ## Bugs

+* There's no guarantee that the 2.2s delay before this script starts working, is long enough for the page to be loaded.
+On a slow connection, the script may fail.

 * This script doesn't properly handle the edit event.
   The screen will become garbled.
 To correct that, reload the page after editing a developer app.
+Pull requests welcome.

+* This script will break if/when Apigee changes the layout of the UI.
+  It does screen-scraping to figure out where/how to add UI elements.